Mo7md-Mo7sen/Alexa-Parody/README.md

 A simple voice assistant built with Python using speech recognition and text-to-speech engines.

+## Remainder
+Never feel overwhelmed by how big systems work.
+Just like I did with my Alexa (parody), you can take the **"divide and conquer"** approach.
+Remember, Alexa is just a combination of software and some hardware!
+By breaking down the complexity into manageable parts, you can build your own version of a voice assistant.
+Each component, from voice recognition to text-to-speech, can be tackled individually, making the process approachable and fun.

 ## Features
 - Play YouTube videos by topic
 - Tell the current time